oliverlangmo/rails_toy_app/README.md

 #Toy rating app

-Beginning of a toy-rating app using Rails!
+Beginning of a toy-rating app using Ruby On Rails!